Your Rights to Birth Control in Washington State

 - Your name and phone number or email address.

-The other option is to not use that health insurance, and instead go to a community health clinic or family planning clinic or apply for the Family Planning Only program.
+Option 2: Do not use that health insurance, and instead go to a community health clinic or family planning clinic or apply for the state’s Family Planning Only program.

 Can I Be Forced to Use Birth Control?